Qafoo/pbuild/README.rst

 Documentation/examples:
-    An empty `.pbuild` file with all posible build-step functions, which simply do nothing.
+    An empty `.pbuild` file with all posible build-step functions, which simply does nothing.
 All of those methods are documented in detail, with all available variables and informations under which conditions the corresponding function will be called.